drumplayer123456/git-clone-https-github.com-Wes974-PhoneInfoga.../README.md

 PhoneInfoga is one of the most advanced tools to scan international phone numbers using only free resources.
 The goal is to first gather standard information such as country, area, carrier and line type on any international phone numbers with a very good accuracy.
 Then search for footprints on search engines to try to find the VoIP provider or identify the owner.

+here is the one of the most used ohsint tools to track international phone number

 ## Current status

 **This project is under active development but is stable and production-ready.
 Numverify scan is pointless on demo instance because my server's IP got blocked due to spam**.
 [Roadmap is here](https://github.com/sundowndev/PhoneInfoga/projects/1).